luizfboss/luizfboss/README.md

 ### Hi, I'm Luiz!

 A passionate, creative, and self-motivated coding student seeking opportunities within the field of information technology.
 Excellent analytical skills, strong history in personal projects and freelance for small companies.
 Well-rounded, with excellent analytical skills, good teamwork, good communication, problem-solving, and resilient.

-Quote to live by: “l hate how many people think “glass half-empty" when their glass is really four- fifths full.
-I'm grateful when I have one drop in the glass because I know exactly what to do with it” —Gary Vaynerchuk
+Nice to meet you! :)

 <div>
   <a href="https://github.com/luizfboss"><a/>